MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-ad-integration-agent-assignment.md

 > [!IMPORTANT]
 > The Active Directory Domain Services container for the management group must be created prior to running the Agent Assignment and Failover Wizard.

-The Agent Assignment and Failover Wizard does not deploy the agent.
+The Agent Assignment and Failover Wizard doesn't deploy the agent.
 You must manually deploy the agent to the computers using MOMAgent.msi.

 Changing the agent assignment rule can result in computers no longer being assigned to, and therefore monitored by, the management group.
 The state of these computers will change to critical, because the computers no longer send heartbeats to the management group.
 These computers can be deleted from the management group and, if the computer isn't assigned to other management groups, the Operations Manager agent can be uninstalled.